JohnNkakuyia/Data-Driven-Film-Selection/README.md

 This analysis leads to three recommendations for a profitable movie selection

-* Genre Popularity: Analyze which genres are most popular among viewers based on average ratings.
-Consider producing movies in highly-rated genres to build a positive reputation.
+* **Genre Popularity:**  Consider producing movies in highly-rated genres to build a positive reputation.
-* Financial Success: Examine which genres generate the highest domestic gross.
+* **Financial Success:** Examine  genres that generate the highest domestic gross.
 This can help in making profitable choices.
-* Genre Combinations: Explore combinations of genres that have both high ratings and high gross, as these may be more lucrative.
+* **Genre Combinations:** Explore combinations of genres that have both high ratings and high gross, as these may be more lucrative.

+### Next Steps

+Further analyses could yield additional insights into what will happen in the near future and predict some other factors for movie business success

 Here is the [jupyter Notebook](http://localhost:8888/notebooks/Data-Driven%20Film%20Selection%20for%20Microsoft's%20Movie%20Studio.ipynb) and [presentation.pdf](https://github.com/JohnNkakuyia/Data-Driven-Film-Selection/blob/main/presentation.pdf.pdf)link